-Students with a documented disability and/or medical condition may require specific attention for a short period of time in which, he/she has to exit class to assist with their health needs (e.g. diabetes, anxiety, etc.).
+Students with a documented disability and/or medical condition may require specific attention for a short period of time in which, they have to exit class to assist with their health needs (e.g. diabetes, anxiety, etc.).

 Flexible Attendance/Deadlines